davecoll3/GotNoBeans/README.md

 git push heroku main
 ```
 28. Your app will now be deployed on Heroku but without any static files.
-29. Back in Heroku, you can set your app to be deployed automatically by navigaint to the app "Deploy" menu.
+29. Back in Heroku, you can set your app to be deployed automatically by navigating to the app "Deploy" menu.
 Scrolling down to the 'Deployment Method' section and connecting it to github.
 You will need to search for your repository, once located click 'connect'.
 Then scroll further down and click 'Enable Automatic Deploys'.
 Once connected, your code will automatically deploy to Heroku whenever you push to github.

 The live Heroku app link can be found [here](https://got-no-beans.herokuapp.com/)